Overview

 Elliott has established a successful practice in Employment and Commercial Law.
 He has a reputation as being a highly responsive, client-friendly advocate.
-His ability to understand the relevant issues and communicate a clear, coherent strategy to his clients is often commented on and this with his desire to achieve the best possible outcome for his clients make him a popular junior in his areas of expertise.
+His ability to understand the relevant issues and communicate a clear, coherent strategy to his clients is often commented on.
+His desire to achieve the best possible outcome for his clients makes him a popular junior in his areas of expertise.
 These qualities have led to a diverse range of court and tribunal work, including multi-day discrimination proceedings, drafting High Court Grounds of Appeal, representing thousands of claimants in financial product mis-selling claims, and instructions from the Cabinet Office on the Covid-19 Public Inquiry.

 Outside of law, Elliott is a frustrated Tottenham Hotspur fan and enjoys playing football, gaming and keeping fit.